Alex's Lemonade Stand Travel Fund

 Prestun’s mom says “Prestun shows me that even though things are hard in life to never give up and keep moving forward…I’m truly proud of Prestun and glad he has shown me a different side to cancer.
 Sometimes all you see is the bad side of all this.
 Prestun has shown me that there is still love and happiness through all of this.”

-Quote from Hero: “Don’t worry Momie.
+Quote from Prestun: “Don’t worry Momie.
 I’m here.
 You are ok.” (as he smiles at his mom).

 Information provided by Tiffany Seibel, Prestun’s mom